The following page describes how to set up assistant actions for Google Calendar and Gmail.

 Enable the Google Calendar API

-In the Agentspace, enable the following APIs:
+In the Google Cloud console, enable the following APIs:

-The Google Calendar API: Enable the API
+The Google Calendar API: Enable the API.

-The Google People API: Enable the API
+The Google People API: Enable the API.

 Create an OAuth app and add scopes

-- Enter a name for your OAuth app.
+Enter a name for your OAuth app.

-- Enter a user support email.
+Enter a user support email.

-- Enter developer contact information.
+Enter developer contact information.

-Create an OAuth client ID
+Create OAuth client credentials

 This procedure describes how to create a new OAuth client ID for Google Cloud actions.
 This OAuth client ID and secret can also be used for other Google Cloud actions.
 If you have an existing Google Cloud OAuth client ID for Google Cloud actions, you can use that client ID and secret for Google Calendar actions instead of creating a new client ID.

-- Enter a name for your client ID.
+For Name, enter a name for your client ID.

-- Click Add URI and enter the following URI:
+In the Authorized redirect URIs section, click Add URI and enter the following URI:

 https://vertexaisearch.cloud.google.com/oauth-redirect

-- Click Create and copy the following information:
+Click Create and copy the following information:

 - Client ID